Kkevsterrr/geneva_website/content/_index.md

 {{% flex-column %}}
 Geneva has been deployed against real-world censors in China, India, Iran, and Kazahkstan.
 It has discovered dozens of strategies to defeat censorship, and found previously unknown bugs in censors.

+Note that Geneva is a **research prototype**, and does not offer anonymization, encryption, or other protection from censors.
+Understand the risks in your country before trying to run Geneva.

 All of these strategies and Geneva's strategy engine and are open source: check them out on our [Github page](http://github.com/kkevsterrr/geneva).